daac-tools/find-simdoc/README.md

 LSH is an approximate solution, and you may want to know the accuracy.
 The executable `minhash_acc` allows you to examine
-- the mean absolute error that is the averaged gap between the normalized Hamming distance and the actual Jaccard distance,
+- the mean absolute error that is the averaged gap between the normalized Hamming distance and the actual Jaccard distance; and
-- the precisions for search radii {0.1, 0.2, 0.5},
-- the recalls for search radii {0.1, 0.2, 0.5}, and
-- the F1-scores for search radii {0.1, 0.2, 0.5}.
+- the number of true results, precisions, recalls, and F1-scores for search radii {0.01, 0.02, 0.05, 0.1, 0.2, 0.5}.

-To use this executable, we recommend extracting a small subset from your dataset because it exactly computes distances for all possible pairs and maintains a large amount of data in main memory.
+To use this executable, we recommend extracting a small subset from your dataset because it exactly computes distances for all possible pairs (although the computation is accelerated with parallelization).

 ```
 $ head -5000 reuters.txt > reuters.5k.txt